ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Once in 48 BASIC mode, the keyboard performs as follows:

 All the BASIC commands, functions and operators are available directly from the keyboard rather than needing to be spelled out.
-In order to accommodate all these functions and commands, some keys have five or more distinct meanings, obtained partly by 'shifting' the keys (i.e. pressing either **CAPS SHIFT** or **SYMB SHIFT** together with the required key); and partly by having the machine in different modes.
+In order to accommodate all these functions and commands, some keys have five or more distinct meanings, obtained partly by 'shifting' the keys (ie. pressing either **CAPS SHIFT** or **SYMB SHIFT** together with the required key); and partly by having the machine in different modes.
 The flashing cursor contains a letter (`K`, `L`, `C`, `E` or `G`) to indicate which mode you are operating in.

 `K` (for Keywords) mode automatically replaces `L` (for Letters mode when the machine is expecting a command or program line (rather than input data), and from its position on the line the +3 knows that it should expect either a line number or a keyword. `K` mode occurs at the beginning of a line, or after a colon ':' (except in a string), or after the keyword `THEN`.
 Whenever the `K` cursor appears, the next key pressed will be interpreted as either a keyword or a line number, as follows...